SciML/FluxNeuralOperators.jl/README.md

 Fourier neural operator learns a neural operator with Dirichlet kernel to form a Fourier transformation.
 It performs Fourier transformation across infinite-dimensional function spaces and learns better than neural operator.

-Currently, `FourierOperator` is provided in this work.
+Currently, the `FourierOperator` layer is provided in this work.
+As for model, there are `FourierNeuralOperator` and `MarkovNeuralOperator` provided.
+Please take a glance at them [here](src/model.jl).

 ## Usage